 Resource & Enrichment

-PCA’s Mosaic, a multi-faceted resource program at Portsmouth Christian Academy, exists to maximize each student’s God-given potential by encouraging and valuing distinct differences.
+PCA’s Mosaic, a multi-faceted resource program at Portsmouth Christian Academy, exists to maximize our students’ God-given potential by encouraging and valuing distinct differences.
 We ensure accessibility to academic and personal growth by supporting students through individualized, engaging experiences.
-To accomplish this, Mosaic accomplishes several functions.
+To accomplish this, Mosaic accomplishes several functions which are listed below.

 First, Mosaic supports those students who arrive at PCA with “gaps” in content or skills.
 Typically, these gaps result from the students’ attending schools with different philosophies or scope and sequences.
 In these cases, resource help is short-term, targeted and meant to alleviate any interruptions in learning caused by the transition from one school to another.